feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     print(base.group.unique())
     print(test.group.unique())

-That yields the following results:
+This yields the following results:

 .. code:: python

     ['A' 'B' 'C']
     ['D' 'E']

+The other option considered in this case is when `cut_off` is defined as a list.

 .. code:: python